Porcelain vs. Ceramic Tiles

-Ceramic or porcelain tiles are two elegant and versatile surfaces.
-These tiles can be found in kitchen and bathroom floors and on walls and backsplashes.
+Ceramic or porcelain tiles are two elegant and versatile types of floor tiles.
+These tiles can be found in kitchen and bathroom floors as well as walls and backsplashes.
 The popular tiles are available in colors and designs to match – or create – the decor of your room.
-Before picking the style for you, understand the difference between porcelain tile and ceramic tile.
+Before picking the right style for you, understand the differences between porcelain tile and ceramic tile.

 Read on to learn the pros and cons of using porcelain vs. ceramic tile for your next project.